🚀 Best-in-class Voice AI!

 Once you have chosen your keyword, download the keyword files.
 You will need to download two keyword files—one for Android, and one for iOS.
 The files will have a .ppn extension.

-Place your downloaded keyword files into your project's assets/ folder and add the file path to your pubspec.yaml:
+Place the downloaded keyword files into your project's assets/ folder and reference them in pubspec.yaml:

-Using Non-English Model Files (Optional): If you created a non-English keyword, you will also need to add the corresponding model file for the language you chose.
-Also place the model file into your project's assets/ folder and add the file path to your pubspec.yaml:
+Using Non-English Wake Words: If you created a non-English keyword, you will also need to add the corresponding model file for the language you chose.
+Also place the model file into your project's assets/ folder and reference them in pubspec.yaml:

 iOS Setup